-Given the current and anticipated social, scientific, and political context, SRCD has identified five overarching strategic goals intended to fulfill the mission of SRCD over the next decade.
+As part of our strategic plan and given the current and anticipated social, scientific, and political context, SRCD has identified five overarching goals intended to fulfill the mission of SRCD over the next decade.
 Each goal will be developed further into specific strategies and action plans that include guidelines for ongoing assessment and revision.
 Although the five goals are presented here separately for the sake of clarity, these five are intertwined and dependent upon one another for their success.
 Given these interconnections, some repetition of themes and approaches will be evident in goals and strategies, and individual actions will often address multiple strategic goals simultaneously.

 Goal 1: Advance Developmental Science

 SRCD will advance cutting-edge and integrative developmental science research

 Researchers from across the social and biological sciences, and from regions around the world, have been addressing questions of great import related to human development.
 The resulting disciplinary and methodological diversity has already led to great advances in scientific knowledge.
 SRCD will continue to encourage and support researchers as they design, adopt, and adapt to new technologies and methods, and as they broaden their focus to include more diverse contexts and methods.
 Moreover, SRCD will expand efforts to encourage and support researchers’ efforts to collaborate, integrate, and communicate research across disciplines, cultures, and national borders to foster a more fully integrative developmental science.
 SRCD will enhance its already key role in nurturing scholars at all career stages, and in fostering connectivity, collaboration, and integration across the domain of developmental science.